 I originally wrote my horn transposition guide back in 2007 before I developed Focal Dystonia, and published it through Knol.
 However, they discontinued Knol years ago.
 Finally, here in 2020 I have updated, copyrighted, and published my transposition guide.

 I wrote this guide to provide a different approach than the interval method and make it a little easier for others to learn transposing.
 I didn't get to become a professor thanks to focal dystonia, but my love for teaching, writing, creating and advocating has carried on in different ways.

 I have to give credit to Professor Jeffrey Agrell from the University of Iowa who first commented on my guide way back in 2007.
 He sent me a message saying I should publish more, as I'm a natural writer, and gave me some additional tips on my guide.
 That was when I also had a horn blog going (pre-dystonia era of my life) and writing more about horn-related knowledge.
 His encouragement instilled me with confidence to submit it and put it out there.

-I think what pushed me to republish though, was a fond memory of catching a colleague of mine with the guide in his orchestra folder whenever he showed up to rehearsals.
-I was surprised and humbled.
+I think what pushed me to republish though, was a fond memory of catching a colleague of mine with the guide in his orchestra folder whenever he showed up to rehearsal.
+I was surprised and deeply humbled.

 I hope that this short guide will help other horn players and enthusiasts along their musical journey too, and increase their enjoyment and understanding of the art of horn transposition! 📯